EmileHbrt/Plm_comparaison/example/README.md

 - `<input_file>`: The path to the input file containing the data to be parsed.
 - `<output_file>`: The path where the output file will be saved.
 - `<score_arg>`: The argument specifying the score threshold or criteria for filtering.
--`<col_list>`: A comma-separated list of column names to include in the output file.
+- `<col_list>`: A comma-separated list of column names to include in the output file.

 ```python
 # Example usage of Plm_compare.py